lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 [^3]: Users allow these services to have access to the names, emails, and phone numbers stored in their address books, and then the service can match those identifiers across users to quickly and automatically build a reasonably-accurate social graph.
 This results in connections that are often similar to Facebook's, but without the years of painstakingly sent and accepted Friend requests.

 [^4]: Dashdash, the messaging app I've been working on, provided exactly this sort of social space.
 Several of my private beta users had only previously known each other through Twitter, but were able to converse freely on Dashdash without needing to exchange additional contact information.
-While this was not one of the primary features I had in mind when designing the product, it's one of the aspects that my users have enjoyed the most.
+While this was not one of the primary features I had in mind when designing the product, it's one of the things that my users have enjoyed the most.

 [^5]: Twitter has recently worked to bring continuity to conversations by adding 'blue lines' between @-replies in the home feed and by showing all threaded @-replies on tweet detail pages.
 While these changes make it easier for users to catch up on a conversation that's already happened, they don't make it easier to participate in a conversation as it's happening.